dspeyer/dspeyer.github.io/combat/index.md

 **Rage:** *(Prereq: Fury)* You may spend an addrenal surge to gain +4 str, +2 to attacks and +2 temporary hit points in all body parts for the next minute.

 **Extra Surge:** Gain one extra addrenal surge.
-You may take this feat multiple times, to a maximum of your once more than your con bonus.
+You may take this feat multiple times, a maximum of once more than your con bonus times.

+**Kebab-Shot:** When you overpenetrate with a ranged weapon, instead of making a stray shot, make a shot at -5 against a target of your choice behind the original target.

+**Assassin:** The Take Aim action grants you a +4 bonus.
+Also, you may take it up to three times for the same target and the bonuses stack.

 <script src=linkableh.js></script>